Aegina Island Guide

 On the way to Aphaia, you’ll pass the impressive Church of Saint Nectarios of Aegina, a vast Orthodox Church that is free to enter and worth exploring for a few minutes.

 Further south, the Ancient Olive Grove is, as the name suggests, an impressive collection of Olive trees, some of which are believed to be over 1,500 years old.
-We found it difficult to access, finding our way via a steep track from the main road south of Marathonas, with the last kilometre or two being on foo.
+We found it difficult to access, finding our way via a steep track from the main road south of Marathonas, with the last kilometre or two being on foot.
 It is an impressive and peaceful place, but perhaps best seen outside of the peak summer when temperatures are less formidable.

-Aegina Video
+Exploring Aegina YouTube Video

 Check out our YouTube video from for Aegina: